 Your snowboarding jacket/pants/bib

 are probably notwaterproof.
-BUT if we get early spring type weather with rain and warmish temperatures instead of winter temps, you might really wish you had a rain jacket besides the heavier gear.
+BUT if they are and if we get early spring type weather with rain and warmish temperatures instead of winter temps, you might really wish you had a rain jacket besides the heavier gear.

 Buy your waterproof outer layer a size larger than normal to have

 room for warm things under it.
 On a budget?
 Get a set (pants and jacket with a hood) of ($20 to $26 in early 2015) construction worker raingear at Home Depot/Orchard Supply/Ace Hardware.
 Yes, it could be bright yellow, but you won't be the only one.
 If you can sew, you can Improve your inexpensive rain gear.
 Be sure you get a set with a hood, some jackets do not have one.

-If you are not sure if your snow pants / bib / jacket really are waterproof, wear them in the shower.
+If you are not sure if your ski or snowboard pants / bib / jacket really are waterproof, wear them in the shower.
 After you dry them out, wear them to Home Depot/Orchard Supply/Ace Hardware to try on rain gear that fits over them.

 -A warm jacket, or better yet, a longer parka with many different warm inner layers under it like sweaters, a wool workshirt, or a vest, (one heavy coat by itself won't work).
 These layers should